shefing/test-assignments/NestJsReactFullStack.md

 Create a Full Stack application using NestJs, React, Docker, AWS, and PostgreSQL.

-Backend (NestJs)
+**Backend (NestJs)**

 UsersAPI: Create a NestJs API that fetches data from https://jsonplaceholder.typicode.com/users.
 The API should return user data with the following fields: name, email, company name.

 PostsAPI: Create another API that fetches posts of a selected user from https://jsonplaceholder.typicode.com/posts.

 NewPostAPI: Add an API endpoint that allows users to create a new post.
 The new post should be added to the list of posts for the user.

-Frontend (React)
+**NestJs Decorators**
+Custom Decorator: Create a custom decorator that logs the execution time of any method it's applied to.
+This decorator should print the name of the method and the time it took to execute.

+**NestJs Interceptors**
+Logging Interceptor: Implement a logging interceptor that logs details about each incoming HTTP request and the corresponding response.
+The log should include the HTTP method, the URL, the request payload, the response status, and the response payload.

+**TypeORM**
+Entity Relationships: Define entities for User and Post with a one-to-many relationship (one user can have many posts).
+Use TypeORM decorators to define the entities and the relationship.
+CRUD Operations: Implement CRUD (Create, Read, Update, Delete) operations for the User and Post entities using TypeORM.

+**Frontend (React)**

 UsersTable: The home page is a table of users, which shows data fetched from your UsersAPI, with the following columns: name, email, company name.